twigphp/Twig/doc/04-Extending-Twig.markdown

     $twig->addExtension(new Project_Twig_Extension());

 Filters can also be passed the current environment.
-You might have noticed that a filter is defined by a callable and a Boolean.
+You might have noticed that a filter is defined by a function name and a Boolean.
 If you change the Boolean to `true`, Twig will pass the current environment as the first argument to the filter call: